Ordinary (church officer): Eastern Orthodox Christianity

 Saint Cyprian of Carthage (258 AD) wrote:The episcopate is a single whole, in which each bishop enjoys full possession.
 So is the Church a single whole, though it spreads far and wide into a multitude of churches and its fertility increases.
 Bishop Kallistos (Ware) wrote: There are many churches, but only One Church; many episcopi but only one episcopate."

-In Orthodox Christianity, the church is not seen as a monolithic, centralized institution, but rather as existing in its fullness in each local body.
+In Eastern Orthodox Christianity, the church is not seen as a monolithic, centralized institution, but rather as existing in its fullness in each local body.
 The church is defined Eucharistically: in each particular community gathered around its bishop; and at every local celebration of the Eucharist it is the whole Christ who is present, not just a part of Him.
 Therefore, each local community, as it celebrates the Eucharist ... is the church in its fullness."
-This is not to say that the Orthodox Church has a Congregationalist polity; on the contrary, the local priest functions as the "hands" of the bishop, and must receive from the bishop an antimension and chrism before he is permitted to celebrate any of the Sacred Mysteries (sacraments) within the diocese.

-An Orthodox bishop's authority comes from his election and consecration.
-He is, however, subject to the Sacred Canons of the Orthodox Church, and answers to the Synod of Bishops to which he belongs.
+An Eastern Orthodox bishop's authority comes from his election and consecration.
+He is, however, subject to the Sacred Canons of the Eastern Orthodox Church, and answers to the Synod of Bishops to which he belongs.
 In case an Orthodox bishop is overruled by his local synod, he retains the right of appeal (Greek: Ἔκκλητον, Ékklēton) to his ecclesiastical superior (e.g. a Patriarch) and his synod.